 Nancy E. Krody

 –born in 1939 in Cincinnati, Ohio.
 I received a B.A. in political science and sociology from Ohio State University in 1960.
 I was often “the” Lesbian invited to speak to gay religious groups to help them understand why Lesbians were not breaking down the doors to get in.
 Or I was invited to speak to national church meetings because other Lesbians and gay men were unable to be publicly visible for fear of losing their jobs.
-Among other activities, I am on the planning group for Out and Faithful, an interfaith program of the William Way LGBT Center in Philadelphia.
-For professional employment, I have been the managing editor of the Journal of Ecumenical Studies at Temple University since 1973.
+I am the coordinator of the United Church of Christ Open and Affirming Coalition for the Pennsylvania Southeast Conference of the UCC.
+I’ve retired after 45 years as managing editor of the Journal of Ecumenical Studies at Temple University (1973-2018), but still do copyediting voluntarily for J.E.S.
 From 1999 to 2017, my life partner was Pat Szabo, M.D., with whom I lived in Springfield, Pennsylvania until Pat’s death.
 We were married on December 27, 2014.
 I’ve been copyediting the OLOC newsletter for several years.

 Memorial Slide Show Producer/Mailing List Guru

 –born in 1945 [written by Susan Wiseheart].
-Cristina was in on the very beginnings of OLOC, despite not yet being 60, because her partner, then and now, Barbara Kalish, was “old enough.”
+Cristina was in on the very beginnings of OLOC, despite not yet being 60, because her partner, Barbara Kalish, was “old enough.”
 The two of them attended all of the meetings and Gatherings, with Cristina videotaping and/or photographing the proceedings for many years.
-She provided her videos and photos to OLOC in the most generous of ways and eventually offered copies to our members for very low prices.
+She provided her videos and photos to OLOC in the most generous of ways and eventually offered copies to our affiliates for very low prices.
 When the Lesbians who began the Memorial Slide Show went on to other projects, Cristina took it over and continued producing it from then until the 2017 Gathering, adding photos and dates, keeping track of it all, and giving it an appropriate sound track.
 Everything she did and does for OLOC was and is done out of love and caring for the organization and the Lesbians involved.
 We did not even tell you about how she maintained the @oloc.org mail and handled the Steering Committee email list for about a decade.
 All that and regular donations of money, too.
-Her honey and their two dogs take up most of her time these days, so she is waiting to turn the Memorial Slide Show over to another producer as soon as one steps up.
 OLOC thanks Cristina with all our hearts.
 She has been a champion OLOCer from before it had that name and we expect she will continue her involvement for a very long time to come.